bcdhbonn/GeoTIFCompressor/README.md

 # What is GeoTif Compressor

-This code combines [gdal](https://gdal.org/) raster programs to lossy compress GeoTifs.
-The compressed version of the GeoTif have round about 5% of the original size.
+This code converts a GeoTif in rgb format to about 5% of its original size by combining [gdal](https://gdal.org/) raster programs.
+The original ground sampling distance is kept.
+However, fuzzy image edges may occur due to the applied jpeg lossy compression.
+All meta data information is transferred.
+Image pyramids can be created and stored internally in the image.
+The original file will not be overwritten if not explicitly defined.

 # Use of this code